kamranbekirovyz/versionarte/README.md

 🤔 Implement in-app upgrade on Android.
 🤔 An int indicating how many times the user opened the app.
 🤔 Execute function when the user installs the new version.
+🤔 Execute function when the user opens the app for the first time.
 🤔 A bool indicating the user opening this build/version for the first time.

 ## 🤓 Contributors